-Many people decide, before doing a hypothesis test, on a maximum p-value for which they will reject the null hypothesis.
+Before doing a hypothesis test, many people decide on a maximum p-value for which they will reject the null hypothesis.
 This value is often denoted α (alpha) and is also called the significance level.

-When a hypothesis test results in a p-value that is less than the significance level, the result of the hypothesis test is called statistically significant.
+When a hypothesis test results in a p-value less than the significance level, the result of the hypothesis test is called statistically significant, or significant at the a level.